Xomega-Net/Xomega.Docs/docs/generators/services/contracts.md

 ```

 :::tip
-You should make the service operations async and support cancellation tokens where possible, unless you need to support legacy frameworks such as WCF or WebForms.
+You should make the service operations async and support cancellation tokens where possible unless you need to support legacy frameworks such as WCF or WebForms.
 :::

-The generated service interface and structures will be decorated with WCF attributes for service and data contracts only if WCF configuration is defined in the `wcf:config` element of the global model configuration under the top level `config` element, as  described [here](../../visual-studio/modeling/config#wcf-config).
+The generated service interface and structures will be decorated with WCF attributes for service and data contracts only if WCF configuration is defined in the `wcf:config` element of the global model configuration under the top-level `config` element, as described [here](../../visual-studio/modeling/config#wcf-config).

 ### Common configurations

-There expected to be just one configuration of this generator in the model, with the parameter values as illustrated above.
+There is expected to be just one configuration of this generator in the model, with the parameter values as illustrated above.

 ## How to use the generator